zio/zio-config/docs/intro/index.md

 zio-config is built on sound foundations, leveraging the well-known, lawful abstractions of functional programming.
 Principal abstractions that inform the zio-config implementation are:

-* Free Applicative, but just with simple scala and nothing more
-  * Configuration elements are composed together in an applicative style
-  * Everything this library does inside, is by making use of program introspection - a feature that we get if we stick on to the fundamentals of Free Applicative
+* Free Applicative, in simple scala with zero sophistications Everything this library does inside, is by making use of program introspection - a feature that goes well with a Free Applicative encoding.
+This is made possible by sticking on to simple scala, making it minimal in nature - for contributors and users of the library.

-  * All the errors are gathered and reported together
-* Invariant
+* And Invariant applicative in nature

-  zio-config implements a more-specialised form of an invariant applicative, which is an abstraction that describes a *codec* – something that provides a two-way encoding /
+There are multiple places of bidirectionality in this application.
+Hence, there is a behavior of invariant applicative functor lying in the Free Applicative encoding.
+However we are not coupled to any specific typeclass instances, enabling us to scalably encode more functionalities, and features while strongly adhering to laws and FP fundamentals.

+This also allowed us to adhere to orthogonality principle in a natural way, without having to fiddle with sophistications and implicit instances.
+For example, towards the first release we added the fact that writing the config can fail as well, and this change in behavior was done in a few minutes - scalably, in an aesthetically pleasing manner!
+We are neither going into over generalisations nor into over restrictions.